 - Your high school transcript; official or unofficial transcript.
 Transcripts can be e-mailed to firstname.lastname@example.org.

 - A 300-word personal statement discussing your interest in music and the summer program.

 A $300 deposit must be included with your application.
 Acceptable form of payment is Credit Card (use with online application only).

-All applications will be reviewed upon completion and applicants will be notified within in three weeks of receiving a completed application.
+All applications will be reviewed upon completion and applicants will be notified within in four weeks of receiving a completed application.
 Students who are not accepted into the program will receive a full refund of their $300 application deposit.